- BSc (Hons) Physiotherapy (HK)

 - Manual therapy for joint mobilisation, acupuncture

-- Spinal pain like whiplash, cervicogenic headache, spinal disc injuries
+- Spinal pain like whiplash, cervicogenic headaches, spinal disc injuries

 - Analysing biomechanics of sports injuries

-- Knee and shoulder dysfunctions, rotator cuff impingement, runner’s knee condition
+- Knee and shoulder dysfunctions, rotator cuff impingements, runner’s knee conditions

 What are your interests?